hollygrimm/lilypad/CONTRIBUTING.md

 #### 2.4 - Fund Tokens

 ```bash
 ./stack fund-services-tokens
 ./stack balances
 ```
-This funds the services and prints the balances.
+This funds the services with tokens and prints the balances.

 ### 3 - Run Services